-For many homeowners, a short sale is preferential to foreclosure or bankruptcy when they can negotiate with the lender to forgive the difference.
+For many homeowners, a short sale is preferential to foreclosure or bankruptcy when they can negotiate with the lender to forgive the remainder of the loan.

 What's involved in a short sale?

-Next, find out your closing costs.
-My work in this area has taught me to consider fees including title report, appraisal, escrow, property taxes, and agent commissions to calculate your final costs at the closing table.
+Next, be sure to figure in your closing costs.
+My experience has taught me to consider fees including title report, appraisal, escrow, property taxes, and agent commissions to estimate your final costs at closing.

-Finally, get in touch with your lender and notify them of your situation.
-They may even have a specific team that oversees short sales.
-Ask about their specific steps.
+Finally, call your lender and notify them of your situation.
+They may even have a specific department that deals with short sales.
+Ask about their exact steps.
 Some lenders will be more inclined to work with you than others.
-They may be able to reduce the amount owed or make other arrangements.
+They may be able to lessen the amount owed or make other arrangements.
 Your lender will have to give approval for the final sale.